Last Updated on 28 January 2024 by Rebecca

 Strong steel frame supports over 150kg

-If you’re after a no-frills camping toilet, then this portable toilet is a perfect choice.
-Whether you’re using it at a festival, as an emergency toilet in your vehicle, or out camping, the Bivvy Loo is the ideal camping toilet when space is limited, but you still want the luxury of using your own toilet instead of public ones.
+If you’re after a no-frills camping toilet, then this portable folding toilet is a perfect choice.
+Whether you’re using it at a festival, as an emergency toilet in your vehicle, or out camping, the Bivvy Loo is the ideal camping toilet when space is limited, but you still want the luxury of using your toilet instead of public ones.

 Once you’re finished, add one of the powder sachets to convert the waste into a gel.
 You can dispose of the bag along with your regular trash, making it a great composting toilet as well.
+With all this said, the Bivvy Loo portable folding toilet is one to consider.

 6. Blue Diamond Eco-Friendly Composting Toilet